Rhonda Ray Scholarship Application

 - Must be enrolled in a Maryland community college or four-year university.

-- Must be taking credit coursework in Public Policy, Economic Development, or a related field.
+- Courses covered by the scholarship must be in Public Policy, Economic Development, or a related field.

 - Must be a resident of Maryland.